While most leg routines do not directly train the hip flexors, they are active throughout many exercises to stabilise and control movement.

 Incorporate both within your programme and see which feels best to you.

 These can also be set up with a band, dumbbell or cable around your ankles/between your feet while lying on the floor or a bench.
+Check out my article on the best leg curl alternatives for more variations.

 Training the adductors as a hip extensor is difficult without loading the hip flexors, so to avoid this, the hip adduction machine is perfect.